surniaulula/wpsso-rrssb/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
+	* Refactored the shortcode and widget classes to optimize caching performance.
+	* Refactored the wpssorrssb_get_sharing_buttons() function to optimize caching performance.
 	* Added a new WpssoRrssbSharing::get_buttons_cache_index() method to cache sharing buttons HTML as array elements.
 This optimizes the cache by storing one transient instead of one transient per sharing buttons location within the same webpage.
 	* Renamed the `$wpsso->rrssb` object to `$wpsso->rrssb_sharing`.
 	* Renamed the 'wpsso_shortcode_rrssb' filter to 'wpsso_sharing_shortcode_rrssb'.